Worlingham

 Other than Beccles, the parish borders the parishes of North Cove, Mutford, Ellough and Weston.
 To the north the parish of Aldeby lies across the River Waveney in Norfolk.
 The A146 Beccles bypass, built during the 1980s, passes through the parish whilst the A145 Beccles southern relief road runs along the parish's eastern and southern borders.
 Parts of the Beccles Airfield site along the A145 are located within the parish; these are used for a variety of industrial uses, including the printing works of William Clowes which relocated from Beccles in the early 21st century.

 Community facilities

 Worlingham has a limited range of shops including a local grocery and sub-post office, hairdresser, fish and chip shop, pharmacy and small newsagent.
 There are a number of parks.

-The local church, which is approximately 900 years old, is dedicated to All Saints.
+The village church, which is approximately 900 years old, is dedicated to All Saints.
 Worlingham Hall is an 18th-century country house now converted to a country house hotel.

 Worlingham CofEVC Primary School serves the village and children attend Sir John Leman High School in Beccles from age 11.
 A community steering group has been created to bring life back into the village by giving the local children and teenagers places to go and do activities.
 House prices in Worlingham are some of the highest in the northern area of East Suffolk District (formerly Waveney District).